slackapi/python-slack-sdk/docs-src/scim/index.rst

     )
     response.groups  # List[Group]

-For creating, updating, and deleting users/groups,
+For creating, updating, and deleting users/groups:

 .. code-block:: python

     # POST /Users
     # Creates a user.
-Must include the userName attribute and at least one email address.
+Must include the user_name argument and at least one email address.
-    # You may provide an email address in the userName field,
+    # You may provide an email address as the user_name value,
     # but it will be automatically converted to a Slack-appropriate username.
     user = User(
         user_name="cal",